-With holiday ads and Mariah Carey tunes the world is telling you that the New Year is around the corner!
-NOW is the time to start thinking about your annual kick-off meeting to energize and focus your team for 2023.
-A little thought and planning before the end of this year can make a tangible impact on your team for next year and help make sure you don’t find yourself in a squeeze during the holidays.
+As the Hitchhiker’s Guide to the Galaxy reminds us, “Don’t Panic”!
+You have time to start thinking about your annual kick-off meeting to energize and focus your team for 2024.
+A little planning before the end of this year can make a tangible impact on your team for next year and help make sure you don’t find yourself in a squeeze during the holidays.

 Kick-off meetings typically happen in the first month or so of the new year.
 They can last a few hours or span several days.
 Some are in-person, some virtual, and some are even hybrid.
 They can be tops-down or very interactive.
 Regardless of HOW the session happens, there are a few key items to include.

 Reflect on the previous year to help you learn and let go

 A retrospective allows you to take time to celebrate accomplishments and acknowledge challenges.
 This can include reviews of financial performance, recognizing employee or team successes or panel discussions with customers.
 Consider your progress in context of your multi-year strategy (if you don’t have a strategy, focus your event on creating one).
 Talk about the things to do more as well as the things to do less.
 Then close the book on 2023.
 The past is written, so most of the kick-off is about where you go from here.

 Build employee excitement and inspiration through your organization’s vision/mission